 Featured Architects: Lisa Wannebacher, AIA, and Jason Jensen, AIA, LEED AP

 Address: 180 Mirror Lake Dr N St Petersburg FL 33701

-Wannemacher Jensen, headquartered in St. Petersburg, has been around for over two decades.
-Led by Lisa Wannebacher, AIA, who founded the firm in 1992, and Jason Jensen, AIA, LEED AP, who joined in 2002, the firm has worked on hundreds of projects in the state of Florida.
-Wannemacher’s specialities include planning, interior design, design-build, and entertainment.
-Integral to the fabric of South Florida, WJA has developed banks, fire stations, entertainment piers, schools, colleges, and community centers.
-They were included in Florida Business Observer’s 40 Under 40 as well as Tampa Bay Illustrated’s 20 Under 40.
+Engaging designs fit for today’s evolving need for a functional yet playful working, living, learning, and playing spaces encapsulate Wannemacher Jensen Architects’ works.
+Wannemacher Jensen, headquartered in St. Petersburg, has been around for over two decades led by Lisa Wannebacher, AIA, who founded the firm in 1992, and Jason Jensen, AIA, LEED AP, who joined in 2002.
+The firm has worked on hundreds of diverse projects in Florida ranging in size and sectors.
+Wannemacher’s specialties include planning, interior design, design-build, and entertainment.
+WJA has developed structures integral to the fabric of South Florida including banks, fire stations, entertainment piers, schools, colleges, and community centers.
+Its team and works have been featured on Florida Business Observer’s 40 Under 40 as well as Tampa Bay Illustrated’s 20 Under 40.